1. Point of View

 The purpose of your site is content, which means serving of informatio to your users for a purpose of making a decision or learning something.
 The content should be consize as well as be informative and relevant to the subject.
 Good content will increase the visitor confidence in your site, your knowledge and competence.

-Content Guidelines - Make it short and organized copy of text:
+Content Guidelines - Make it short and organized copy of text: - Clearly seperate topics and break the text into small paragraphs.

 - Do you know, its only less than 10 seconds you have to retain your visitor